uppes/coroutine/README.md

 > Task that takes a callable object and an optional number of times to execute the callable object.
 Each time the task is 'ticked', the callable object is executed until it has been called enough times (if the number of times is not given, the callable object is executed on each scheduler tick forever, and the task only completes if an error occurs or it is cancelled).

 `PromiseTask`
-> Task that takes a React promise.
+> Task that takes a promise.
 The task waits for the promise to be resolved, at which point the task is complete and its result is the value the promise was resolved with.

 `GeneratorTask`
 > This is the task that enables the yield syntax introduced above.
 Takes a Generator that yields Tasks.
 Each time the generator task is 'ticked', it checks to see if the currently yielded task is complete.
 If it is, then it resumes the generator, passing the result of the task back in.
 The generator task itself is complete when the generator yields no more tasks.